kristianmandrup/infomatrix-blog/_posts/appgyver-getting-started.md

 Now let's see how to get started with AppGyver so we can start integrating the Composer workflow, real time data layer and authentication...

+First follow the [AppGyver getting started guide](http://www.appgyver.com/steroids/getting_started) to setup you system with the infrastructure and developer environment required.

 <!--more-->

 ### KitchenSink

 We will use the [KitchenSink](http://www.appgyver.com/supersonic/kitchensink) as the prototype/template to work on.
 First [fork the repo](https://github.com/AppGyver/supersonic-kitchensink/)

-Then `git clone` it locally and open the project in an editor or IDE, such as [Atom](https://atom.io).
+`git clone` your repo fork locally and open the project in an editor or IDE, such as [Atom](https://atom.io).

-Install dependencies"
+Install dependencies:

 `npm i & bower install`

+Update steroids CLI

-`steroids update` - to update steroids CLI
+`steroids update`

 ### Configuring a Simulator